Updated: June 22, 2021

-I can’t count the number of times I’ve been burned red.
+I can’t count the number of times I’ve been burned and was blistering red.
 Usually, it’s when I plan on only spending a small time in the sun and don’t wear enough sunscreen.
+One time, when I was vacationing in Greece, I got a horrible, itchy, red sunburn.
 All the while, my olive-skinned companions lay in the glorious sunshine for hours, and it hardly seems to touch them.

 A study was released that brings to light some very interesting points.